sealight1954/experiment-pipeline/README.md

     - We need some way to wrap the construction
 - [ ] stdout of coordinator should be commands to execute and corresponding log files.
 - [ ] Error handling.
 Stop when one command fails.
+- [ ] Maybe we should focus on ThreadPool or ProcessPool.
+Error handling and log handling is tricky.
+    - subprocess call itself fork process, so we do not need ProcessPoolEnv for bash runner.
+    - How about function call?
+Variable scope is the problem?

 ## stdout and stderr to files
 - construct to inside files